Your career at the Center for Sports Management –

 - Sport-interested WHU students of all programs and classes who are interested in a career in sports business are eligible to apply.

-- Internships take place in May 2018 at the following clubs / organizations: DFL Deutsche Fußball Liga, FC Bayern Munich, Fortuna Düsseldorf and Hertha Berlin.
+- Internships take place in spring 2020 at the following clubs / organizations: DFL Deutsche Fußball Liga, FC Bayern Munich and Hertha Berlin.
+(Other opportunities to follow shortly)

 - Please note: You have to be fluent in German both written and spoken for each of the internships.

-- Together with the WHU Career Center he CSM recruiting team will review your application and conduct on campus interviews on December 4th, 2018.
-Please block this date in your calender!
+- Together with the WHU Career Center the CSM recruiting team will review your application and conduct on campus interviews on December 4th and 5th, 2019 in Dusseldorf and Vallendar.
+Please block these dates in your calender!

 Successful applicants will be presented to the Bundesliga club, taking their preference into account.
 The Bundesliga club then conducts a final interview and finalizes the internship contract directly with the applicant.
 Framework conditions for the internship are agreed directly between the intern and the Bundesliga club.